 The right car safety seat:

 The American Academy of Pediatrics (AAP) recommends that all infants should ride rear-facing starting with their first ride home from the hospital.
-They should remain rear-facing until they reach the highest weight or height allowed by their car safety seat’s manufacturer.
-At a minimum, children should ride rear-facing until they have reached at least 1 year of age and weigh at least 20 pounds.
+The AAP also recommends that all infants and toddlers should ride in a rear-facing seat until they reach the highest weight or height allowed by their car seat manufacturer.

 There are 2 types of rear-facing car safety seats: infant-only seats and convertible seats.